 - Person of contact: name and email of contact person (in case we have technical questions)

 - Server address: hostname or IP

 - Server port: typically 389 for LDAP (without encryption) or 636 for LDAPS (with encryption).
-In case of LDAPS, and depending on the certificate you need, it might take a few days to install the certificate on our side (as some infrastructure work is needed)
+In case of LDAPS, if the certificate that will be presented by the server does not match the server address (e.g. you provide address 192.168.1.1 but the certificate is for *.example.com), there will be an additional processing time for us to install the certificate in our trust store.

 - Credentials: username/password for searching the directory